 Elevation – Keep your leg raised so the foot is above waist height

 Our Podiatrists are trained to prevent, diagnose, treat and rehabilitate all conditions and injuries related to the feet and lower limb.
-We look at managing existing injuries, conducting thorough biomechanical assessments, looking at your history, assessing your footwear and advising on the correct style
+We look at managing existing injuries, conducting thorough biomechanical assessments, examining your history, assessing your footwear and making appropriate recommendations tailored to your specific needs.